Submission guidelines

 • Please submit only once per submission period.

-Format: Please submit all pieces in a single Word document.
+Format: Please submit each piece separately in a Word document.
 Please reach out if your piece has special formatting which must be preserved, and you prefer to use a PDF.
 (Visual poetry, collage and other forms which rely on image may appear only as an online exclusive, because of the constraints in publishing the PDF issue in booklet size and black and white.)

 • Email your submission to [email protected] with the word “Submission” in the subject.